 Wisdom From Martin Luther

-Years ago I read this quote by Martin Luther:
+Years ago I read this quote by Martin Luther about what it means to pursue your spouse:

 Let the wife make the husband glad to come home, and let him make her sorry to see him leave.

 What would it take for you to build a home and marriage where your husband was glad to get home and you were sorry to see him leave?
-Creative pursuit of your spouse will not solve all your problems, but it will go a long way towards creating the type of home Luther describes.
+Creative ways to pursue your spouse will not solve all your problems, but it will go a long way towards creating the type of home Luther describes.